trentrichardson/cakephp-shrink/README.md

 Testing
 -------

-If you are making changes it is a good idea to create tests for your changes and ensure they are in a passing state.
+If you are making changes it is a good idea to create tests and ensure your new code is in a passing state.
 Tests are run via phpunit.
 Since cakephp-shrink provides support for command line utilities and composer packages you must install them before tests can run.